RajkumarGara/PicoW-TCP-UART-Bridge/README.md

 # About
 This project enables communication between TCP networks and UART devices through a Raspberry Pi Pico-W. It's designed for IoT applications, providing a bridge for data exchange between network protocols and serial devices.
-This project serves as the second part, completing the [`node-red-bridge`](https://github.com/RajkumarGara/node-red-bridge) or [`homebridge-tcp-smarthome`](https://github.com/RajkumarGara/homebridge-tcp-smarthome) projects.
+This project represents the second part, completing either the [`node-red-bridge`](https://github.com/RajkumarGara/node-red-bridge) or [`homebridge-tcp-smarthome`](https://github.com/RajkumarGara/homebridge-tcp-smarthome) projects.

 ## PtyServer features
-1. **Pico Identification and File Management:** Automatically identifies Pico clients upon connection using a specific identifier format (pico_{number}), creating distinct command and response files for each.
+1. **Pico Identification and Pipe Management:** Automatically identifies Pico clients upon connection using a specific identifier format (pico_{number}), creating distinct command and response pipes for each.
-2. **Command Dispatching:** Watches for changes in command files, sending new commands to the respective Pico, and clears the file post-send to ready it for next commands.
+2. **Command Dispatching:** Watches for changes in command pipes, sending new commands to the respective Pico, and clears the pipe post-send to ready it for next commands.
-3. **Response Logging:** Records data received from Picos into their dedicated response files, facilitating external access to Pico responses.
+3. **Response Logging:** Records data received from Picos into their dedicated response pipes, facilitating external access to Pico responses.
-4. **Debounce Mechanism:** Implements a debounce strategy to prevent duplicate command processing and transmission due to rapid file modifications.
+4. **Debounce Mechanism:** Implements a debounce strategy to prevent duplicate command processing and transmission due to rapid pipe modifications.
-5. **Cleanup on Disconnection:** Cleans up resources by closing connections, stopping file watchers, and deleting Pico-specific files upon disconnection.
+5. **Cleanup on Disconnection:** Cleans up resources by closing connections, stopping pipe watchers, and deleting Pico-specific pipes upon disconnection.

+## Installation
+* Install nodejs latest version (should be atleast v20.11.1) on Raspberry Pi, following the steps on [install-nodejs](https://github.com/nodejs/help/wiki/Installation#how-to-install-nodejs-via-binary-archive-on-linux).

 ## Running the setup
 * Go to terminal on your Raspberry Pi and enter below command to clone this github repo (it clones to home directory.
 You can create a new folder and clone it there if you want).